 If you’re looking for a mister you can proudly leave out in the open, Igor Josifovic and Judith de Graaff, authors of Urban Jungle: Living and Styling With Plants, recommend this brass model from famed gardening-tool brand Haws.
-They love the mister (which also comes in copper and nickel) for its simplicity: “The press plunger is easy to use and the size of water droplets is really nice and small.”
+They love the mister (which also comes in brass and nickel) for its simplicity: “The press plunger is easy to use and the size of water droplets is really nice and small.”
 And because it “looks really good paired with plants.”
 Josifovic and de Graaff recommend using misters on tropical plants (ferns, orchids, Calathea, Maranta, banana plants, and air plants), and misting them in the early morning, because sunlight can help the moisture evaporate.
-[Editor’s note: the brass has now sold out, but you can still buy it in nickel].

 Best glass plant mister

 While Barrett said that plastic misters are just as good, “glass is much better for the environment”, and these vintage-y options are very popular.
 “People often look for something colourful or interesting, rather than a purely functional option.
 This mister is suitable for all plants, just make sure to focus on the leaves, rather than the plant itself”.
 She likes that it’s nice and small — “so it doesn’t take up too much space,” — and likes how striking it is set against a cluster of house plants.
 “I use this on ferns, they love to be misted, as well as certain kinds of bonsai.
 Just avoid misting plants like peace lilies or anthuriums — they will tell you when they’re thirsty because they’ll droop.”
 Panxhi’s recommended mister is sold out, but we’ve found a similar option on Etsy that features the same ribbed glass finish and metal pump.